lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/use-gpu.md

         tf.keras.layers.Dense(1)])
 ```

-We will see many more examples of
-how to run models on GPUs in the following chapters,
-simply since they will become somewhat more computationally intensive.

-When the input is a tensor on the GPU, the model will calculate the result on the same GPU.

 Veremos muitos mais exemplos de
 como executar modelos em GPUs nos capítulos seguintes,
 simplesmente porque eles se tornarão um pouco mais intensivos em termos de computação.